 Experts are divided on whether or not fasting is good for the body, with some claiming a lack of human-backed studies renders making conclusions difficult.

-Meanwhile, studies have also found that people who regularly fast more than 16 or 18 hours a day have a higher risk of gallstones, as per News In Health.
+Meanwhile, studies have also found that people who regularly fast for more than 16 or 18 hours a day have a higher risk of gallstones, as per News In Health.

-“Many things happen during intermittent fasting that can protect organs against chronic diseases like type 2 diabetes, heart disease, age-related neurodegenerative disorders, even inflammatory bowel disease and many cancers,” he says.
+He says: “Many things happen during intermittent fasting that can protect organs against chronic diseases like type 2 diabetes, heart disease, age-related neurodegenerative disorders, even inflammatory bowel disease and many cancers,” he says.

-Remember, everyone reacts differently to fasting—so it’s worth checking with your medical professional before taking part in the practice.
+Remember, everyone reacts differently to fasting; so, it’s worth checking with your medical professional before taking part in the practice.

 Topics: Food and Drink, Health, Science, YouTube